grimimirg/remote-controller/README.md

 ## Regulatory Notes

 LoRa modulation, frequency, output power, and duty-cycle must comply with your local regulations.
 433 MHz and 868 MHz bands have region-specific limits.
 Adjust settings accordingly.

-## Credits

-Built on top of the _LoRa_ Arduino library by Sandeep Mistry.